yash-srivastava19/yash-srivastava19.github.io/index.md

 - **Quantifiable work :** I have achieved [2x Kaggle Expert](https://www.kaggle.com/yashsrivastava51213), created popular Python packages and kernels( which have received appreciation from [Kaggle](https://twitter.com/Yaaaaaashhh/status/1676593869931126786) as well).
 I have also made open-source projects that have been praised on [HN](https://news.ycombinator.com/item?id=38697922), [GitHub](https://github.com/yash-srivastava19), [Twitter](https://x.com/tailwiinder/status/1759527294287356177?s=20).

 ## About Me 🙇‍♂️:
 I am Yashovardhan Srivastava(quite a mouthful, so Yash is good) an undergraduate engineering student in National Institute of Technology, Warangal.
 From a young age, I have been fascinated by computers.
 As I grew older, this fascination turned into crush and crush turned into love - and from that moment, I haven't looked back.
 I believe open source projects has played a significant role in that.
 They made me fall in love with research, development and much more.
 Since now I believe I am capable enough to produce some original work, I want to be a part of this beautiful journey, in which all of you play an important role.

 All of projects are a result of extreme dedication, meticulousness, and hardwork.
 Most of them are just random thoughts that I once had, and thought-What If ?
 They do not need recognition, they need discussions.
 I might have reached a dead end with some of those - but their cycle isn't complete.
 I have plenty of projects in pipeline, which I hope will be just beautiful as the ones which are already there.

-## Experience 👷 :

-- **[NEW!]
-Project Intern, Solvendo India Private Limited**: Worked with the Machine Learning Team on : a) A production LLM RAG application b) developing time series machine learning models for predict volatility of a stock(Deep Learning Based, GluonTS).

-- **Research Intern, Indian Institute of Technology-Banaras Hindi University**: Worked under Prof. A.K.
-Singh on a research project on developing a machine translation system for low resource languages such as Hindi, Bhojpuri, Magahi, Maithali.

-- **[NEW!]
-President, Big Data Analytics and Consulting Cell(National Institute of Technolgy, Warangal)** : Lead the BDACC team for the academic year 2024-2025 after being the member for 2 years in a team that has collaborated in several of the student club events such as Kaggle, Pytorch Workshop and Case study competitions, among other initiatives to develop a community of machine learning enthusiasts in NIT Warangal.

-- **Executive Member, Research and Development Cell(National Institute of Technolgy, Warangal)**: Part of Undergraduate Research Association team of NIT Warangal which actively takes part in educating and fostering academic growth among undergraduate students.

-## Proficiency and Interests ⭐ :
-- Research Interests : Natural Language Processing, Generative AI.

-- Learning : Artificial Intelligence Research, Data Science, Natural Language Processing and Machine Learning Research.

-- Languages Familiarity :  Spoken(Hindi, English, Very Basic Spanish), Programming(C, C++,Python, R, Julia)

-- Frameworks: Tensorflow, Pytorch, Keras(and anything if given enough time)

-## Achievements 🥇
-#### Honours
-- Promoted as the President of Big Data Analytics and Consulting Cell(National Institute of Technology, Warangal) for the year 2024-2025.
-- Received Kaggle Notebook and Dataset Expert with an overall rank of 699 and 573 respectively.

-- Personal Interests : Football, badminton, avid reader, philosophy connoisseur and writing.

 ## Career Goals 🥅:
 Wooh.
 That's a tough one.
 There are many things that I like and I feel it is difficult to commit to something.
 But, there comes a time when we need commit to a field.
 Balance between exploration and exploitation needs to be made-and for me, that comes from working on research problems.
 I want to study more, to do things that make me happy.